How to Get More Followers on Instagram

 - Go live.
 Live video is a growing trend across a variety of social media platforms, so if something interesting is happening, start rolling.
 Whether it's a team birthday party, a staff meeting, or a cute animal, your devoted followers want to see what you're up to every day.
 Take Stories to the next level by sharing them as they happen (and promoting it on Twitter or Facebook to get followers to tune in).

 Experiment with sharing Stories and live, ephemeral content to attract new followers and to increase engagement with the ones you already have.
-Learn how to share Stories and go live in these blog posts.

 Place a follow button on your homepage, your "About Us" page, and various other places on your website.
 You can generate a "badge" button that links to your account on Instagram's website here.
 Just make sure you're logged into the right account when you create it.
 Here's what one of the badge options looks like: